 Kathy Tardif has been at Plymouth State since 2005.
 Before that, she was a technical writer for 17 years, primarily at small software companies, and spent a number of years volunteering in many positions in a parish youth ministry program.

 Kathy subscribes to the view that spirituality is lived out and that, as St. Teresa of Avila put it, we are God’s hands.
 Prayer, theological reflection, and Bible study are important.
 So is action.
 She herself began an avocation of service as a Big Sister in college and was an English as a Second Language tutor and teacher for years with immigrants in the Boston area.
 She has volunteered on the Samaritans suicide hotline and worked with grief support groups, and has traveled to Peru and Honduras on service and cultural immersion trips with campus ministry students at PSU and elsewhere.
 She works on many community service projects with PSU and the local community.
-With Preston Fuller, she was awarded the 2006 Presidents’ Community Partner Award, given by Campus Contact for New Hampshire for service rendered in partnership with PSU.
+With Preston Fuller, the United Campus Minister at the time, she was awarded the 2006 Presidents’ Community Partner Award, given by Campus Contact for New Hampshire for service rendered in partnership with PSU.

 In her spare time, Kathy enjoys reading, hiking, snowshoeing, travel, and attending sporting events, concerts, and musicals featuring PSU students.

 Like the rest of the campus ministers here, Kathy loves a good conversation, so feel free to come by the Reflection and Spiritual Care Center and chat.
 We’ve got a comfortable space and snacks and drinks … food for the mind, heart, soul, and body!

 - Post-Master’s Certificate in the Practice of Spirituality, Boston College

 - B.A., English/Secondary Education, Phi Beta Kappa, University of Connecticut